-Fair Value of Debt The Company utilized Level 2 inputs, as defined in the fair value hierarchy, to measure the fair value of the long-term debt, which, as of December 31, 2015 and 2014 was \$3.21 billion and \$3.67 billion, respectively.
-Management's fair value estimates were based on quoted prices for recent trades of NCR's long-term debt, quoted prices for similar instruments, and inquiries with certain investment communities.
+Fair Value of Debt The Company utilized Level 2 inputs, as defined in the fair value hierarchy, to measure the fair value of the long-term debt, which, as of December 31, 2016 and 2015 was \$3.16 billion and \$3.21 billion, respectively.
+Management's fair

-8. INCOME TAXES
+7. INCOME TAXES

-For the years ended December 31, (loss) income from continuing operations before income taxes consisted of the following:
+For the years ended December 31, income (loss) from continuing operations before income taxes consisted of the following: